 Because of the way liability is determined in traffic accidents in Texas, passengers have potential claims against the drivers of other vehicles involved, potential claims against their own driver, and potential claims against their own insurance company.
 Furthermore, passenger claims are not subject to many of the defenses that drivers may have to overcome in a traffic accident that is disputed.
-If there is any question of the driving being all or partially at fault, a passenger should hire a separate car accident attorney from the attorney hired by the driver.
+If there is any question of the driver being all or partially at fault, a passenger should hire a separate car accident attorney from the attorney hired by the driver.